atick-faisal/label-studio/docs/source/guide/storage.md

 ```

 !!! note
-    `"s3:PutObject"` is only needed for target storage connections, and `"s3:DeleteObject"` is only needed for target storage connections in Label Studio Enterprise where you want to allow deleted annotations in Label Studio to also be deleted in the target S3 bucket.
+    `"s3:PutObject"` is only needed for target storage connections, and `"s3:DeleteObject"` is only needed for target storage connections in Annotation Hub Enterprise where you want to allow deleted annotations in Annotation Hub to also be deleted in the target S3 bucket.
-3. Set up cross-origin resource sharing (CORS) access to your bucket, using a policy that allows GET access from the same host name as your Label Studio deployment.
+3. Set up cross-origin resource sharing (CORS) access to your bucket, using a policy that allows GET access from the same host name as your Annotation Hub deployment.
 See [Configuring cross-origin resource sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) in the Amazon S3 User Guide.
 Use or modify the following example:
 ```json
 [
     {